Geometry of horospherical varieties of Picard rank one: Examples

-\begin{remark} \begin{enumerate} \item The semisimplicity in case (2) can also be obtained as follows.
-It follows from Proposition \ref{prop:section} that $X$ is a general linear section of $\OG(5,10)$ but it was proved in \cite{pe:ss}, that the quantum cohomology of such hyperplane sections is semisimple. \item In the next section we study more generally the quantum cohomology in case (3) of Pasquier's classification and prove that there is no degree $2$ curve involved in the Hasse diagram.
+\begin{remark} \begin{enumerate} \item The semisimplicity for $X=X^2$ can also be obtained as follows.
+It follows from Proposition \ref{prop:section} that $X$ is a general linear section of $\OG(5,10)$ but it was proved in \cite{pe:ss}, that the quantum cohomology of such hyperplane sections is semisimple. \item In the next section, we study more closely the quantum cohomology for $X=X^3(n,m)$ and prove that there is no degree $2$ term in the quantum multiplication by $h$.
 We also give a presentation of $\QH(X)$ in some cases.
-For similar varieties with non semisimple small quantum cohomology but semisimple big quantum cohomology, we refer to \cite{pe:ss}, \cite{GMS} and \cite{MSP}. \item The semisimplicity in case (5) can also be obtained as follows.
+For similar varieties with non semisimple small quantum cohomology but semisimple big quantum cohomology, we refer to \cite{pe:ss}, \cite{GMS} and \cite{MSP}. \item The semisimplicity for $X=X^5$ can also be obtained as follows.
 In \cite{BP}, the authors proved that $X$ has a deformation isomorphic to the isotropic Grassmannian $\OG(2,7)$ and in \cite{adjoint} it was proved that $\QH(\OG(2,7))$ is semisimple.
-Since the quantum cohomology is a deformation invariant this proves the result. \end{enumerate} \end{remark}
+Since the quantum cohomology is a deformation invariant, this proves the result. \end{enumerate} \end{remark}

-\subsection{Case (1), $n = 3$}
+\subsection{Case $X=X^1(3)$}

 We have $\dim X = 9$ and $c_1(X) = 5$. $Z$ is a $6$-dimensional quadric.
 There is only one cohomology class for each degree in $Z$ except in degree $3$ so we denote by $(v_i)_{i \in [0,6]}$ with $\ell(v_i) = i$ and $v'_3$ with $\ell(v'_3) = 3$ the elements of $W^{P_Z}$.
 We choose to set $v_3 = s_1s_2s_3$ and $v'_3 = s_3s_2s_3$.
 We have $Y = \OG(2,7)$ and there is one cohomology class in degree $0$, $1$, $6$ and $7$ and two cohomology classes otherwise.
 We denote by $(u_i)_{i \in [0,7]}$ with $\ell(u_i) = i$ and $u'_2,u'_3,u'_4,u'_5$ with $\ell(u'_i) = i$ the elements in $W^{P_Y}$.
 We choose to set $u'_2 = s_1s_2$, $u'_3 = s_3 s_1s_2$, $u'_4 = s_2 s_3 s_1s_2$, $u'_5 = s_3 s_2 s_3 s_1s_2$.
 Note that $\s'_{u_0} = \tau'_{v_0} = 1$, $\s'_{u_1} = \tau'_{v_1} = h$, $\s_{u_7} = \tau_{v_6} = [\mathrm{pt}]$ and $\s_{u_6} = \tau_{v_5} = [\mathrm{line}]$.